 Because a wire grill brush generally has bristles made of stainless steel or brass, the bristles will stand up to serious scrubbing as you use it to clean your grill.
 As with any scrubbing tool you use for tough cleaning jobs, a wire grill brush will invariably become soiled over time.
 Keep your wire grill brush in superior condition by removing the greasy, grimy gunk it accumulates.
+Most importantly, know when it's time to throw your grill brush away and trade it in for a newer model.

 Video of the Day